-The 12k distance is not to be taken lightly and is an excellent test of your fitness and your commitment to training.
-Covering 12 kilometres under your own steam is a tremendous achievement and from beginning your training, to lining up at the start and finishing; preparing for and completing a 12k is a great experience.
+The half marathon is not to be taken lightly and is both a serious test of your fitness and your commitment to training.
+Covering 21 kilometers under your own steam is a tremendous achievement and from beginning your training, to lining up at the start and finishing; preparing for and completing a half marathon is a great experience.

-Who is this training guide for?
+Who is this training plan for?

-This training guide is for you if you fall into one of the following categories:
+This training plan is for you if you fall into one of the following categories:

-- You are entering your first ever running event which is a 12k. - You have possibly completed a 5k event and are looking to move up in distance.
+- · You are entering your first half marathon. - You have possibly completed a 5k or 10k event and are looking to move up in distance.

-The 12k beginner training guide focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a 12k runner.
+The Half Marathon Beginner Training Plan focuses on everything you need to help you complete your first event, sensible precautions to take and also contains a week-by-week structured program that will turn you into a half marathon runner.
 This guide includes advice on:

-- Training: the dos and don'ts of successful, safe training. - Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training guide: a 16-week program to prepare you for your first 12k event.
+- Training: the dos and don'ts of successful, safe training. - · Kit: what to buy and what to leave on the shelf. - Footwear: how to choose the right training shoes for you. - Nutrition: how to correctly fuel your body. - Hydration: when to drink, so that you don't dehydrate. - Training plan: a 16-week program to prepare you for your half marathon event.

-What happens in a 12k event?
+What happens in a half marathon event?

-A 12k is a hugely rewarding event to compete in.
+The half marathon is a hugely rewarding event to compete in.
 It serves both as an ideal introduction to longer distance running and also a meaningful challenge in its own right.
-Completing a 12k is a great achievement wherever you finish in the field and this training guide steps you through to race day and includes a multitude of tips and advice to help you reach your 12k goal.
+Completing a half marathon is a great achievement wherever you finish in the field and this training plan steps you through to race day and includes a multitude of tips and advice to help you reach your half marathon goal.

-If you've never watched or entered a large event before, at first sight it appears to be chaotic, with hundreds or even thousands of competitors arriving, warming up and generally preparing.
+If you've never watched or entered an event before, at first sight it appears to be chaotic, with thousands of competitors arriving, warming up and generally preparing.
 The usual pattern of a race is as follows: